ultralytics/ultralytics/docs/en/tasks/classify.md

 model.export(format="onnx")
 ```

-For more information on available export formats, visit the [Export](../modes/export.md) page.
+For more details on available export formats and additional parameters, check the [Export](../modes/export.md) page.